Arlene, the White Oak Tree: a flash-fiction story

 When she did not respond, he yanked her arm, but she had already stiffened some, and her feet had taken root.
 The strength of her steadfastness surprised Joel, far surpassing his expectations.
 His grip slipped.
 He stumbled and fell just as rain unleashed.

 Joel sat in the grass.
-Heavy rain pelted them both as they realized.
+Heavy rain pelted them both as they realized, this, indeed, was it, or might as well be.